iterary/plastron/README.md

 Confirm that schedules are generated properly by running the command line example or hitting the `/schedules/visualized` endpoint and comparing the outputted weight against the expected weight per the formula below.

 ![Weight Formula](./assets/formula.png)

+### Annotated Bibliography

+Dijkstra, E. W. (1959).
+A note on two problems in connexion with graphs. *Numerische Mathematik, 1*(1), 269–271.

+- Used in project proposal as a reference for the search algorithm

+Acknowledgements:

+- [BetterStack](https://uptime.betterstack.com/) for providing uptime monitoring to ensure the API is always up
+- [Testudo](https://app.testudo.umd.edu/soc/) for providing the course catalog
+- [Maxim](https://stackoverflow.com/a/43357954) for the `str2bool` utility function